mbrandonw/mbrandonw.github.io/_posts/2017-06-29-composable-html-views-in-swift.md

 let siteFooter = footerContent.map(footer >>> pure)
 ```

-This line says that `siteFooter` is made by mapping over `footerContent`’s nodes, wrapping those nodes in a `footer` tag, and then wrapping that in an array.
+Here we have defined an operator `>>>` for composing functions, and a function `pure` for embedding any value into an array of one element.
+Then we defined `siteFooter` as mapping over `footerContent`’s nodes, wrapping those nodes in a `footer` tag, and then wrapping that in an array.
 We can use this for all 3 of our subviews:

 ```swift
 let siteHeader = headerContent.map(header >>> pure)